realworldocaml/book/book/testing/README.md

 # Testing

 Testing is not the best loved part of software engineering.
-It can be hard and tedious, and it often feels like a distraction from the work of just adding functionality to your code.
-In some ways, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it easier to imagine that testing isn't all that important.
+It can be painful work, and it often feels like a distraction from the important work of adding functionality to your code.
+In some ways, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it seem like that testing isn't all that important.

 But make no mistake, clever types notwithstanding, testing is essential for developing and evolving complex software systems.
-The goal of this chapter is to teach you more about how to write effective tests in OCaml, and in particular to teach you some of the best tools for doing so.
+The goal of this chapter is to teach you more about how to write effective tests in OCaml, and to teach you some of the best tools for doing so.

-Tooling is especially important here because one of the things that prevents people from writing all the tests they should is the sheer tedium of it all.
+Tooling is especially important in the context of testing because one of the things that prevents people from writing all the tests they should is the sheer tedium of it all.
 But with the right tools in hand, writing tests can be lightweight and fun.
 And when testing is fun, people do a lot more of it.

-Before talking about the tools, let's discuss what we want out of our tests in the first place.
+But before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools in the first place.

 ## What makes for good tests?